ipozdeev/it-skills-for-research/coding-environment.md

   - [resources](#resources)
   - [exercises](#exercises)

 For every project, there exists a set of necessary and sufficient *dependencies*: hardware (such as a GPU with CUDA support), software (Python v3.9.0 with package 'scipy' v1.8.0), data (a feather file containing stock prices), scripts (setting environment variables) and so on.
 This set is called the project environment, and the subset thereof that only involves the software &ndash; the coding environment.
-The possibility to export and share the environment is crucial for developers and should become such for researchers, as reproducibility and knowledge transfer hinges on it to a big extent.
+The possibility to export and share the environment is crucial for developers and should become such for researchers, as reproducibility and knowledge transfer hinge on it.

 Let's take this course as an example.
-To achieve ones of its goals &mdash; getting the hang of LaTeX &mdash; the audience would need a laptop and certain software installed on it.
+To achieve one of its goals &ndash; getting the hang of LaTeX &ndash; the audience would need a laptop and certain software installed on it.
 How can these software requirements be communicated?

 ## local environment

-The easiest (for the author of the content) way would be to simply lay out all the things to be installed in a list like this:
+The seemingly easiest (at least for the author) way would be to simply lay out all the software requirements in a list like this:

 - Ubuntu Linux v20.04 with `wget`;
-- Python v.3.9 with `pandas v1.4`, `scipy v1.8`;
+- Python v3.9 with `pandas v1.4`, `scipy v1.8`;
 - R v4.0 with `shiny v1.7`;
 - Julia v1.7
 - gretl v2022a
 - TeX Live 2022
 - PostgreSQL v14.2

 ans so on.
-The audience would then install everything from the list on the local machine, creating a local environment.
+The audience would then manually install everything from the list on the local machine, creating a local environment.

 > Q: What are the disadvantages of this approach?